nhab/Wpf-Mvvm-Sample/README.md

 ## To create a WPF MVMM Project:
 - Create a WPF Project in the Visual Studio
-- Check to have these Reference Added To your Project:
+- Check these References to be added to the project:

      **PresentationCore, PresentationFramework, WindowsBase**

 ### Create View
 - Create (or use) your Main View (MainWindow.xaml) in the **Views folder**